thomas-sittler/jekyll-now/_posts/2017-12-03-ps_predicate.md

 ---
 layout: post
-title: "Philosophy success story: predicate logic"
+title: "Philosophy success story I: predicate logic"
 ---

 *This is part of my series on success stories in philosophy.
 See [this page](/ps) for an explanation of the project and links to other items in the series.*